 And now we make a living as farmers and cultural creatives over at Tierra Soul Urban farm & Guesthouse.
-We are able to stay home with our kids and have manifested a world where hundreds of people each season come to experience the magic of Lazy-Lady Living.
+We are able to stay home with our kids and have manifested a world where hundreds of people each season come to experience the magic of Lazy-Lady Living in person.

-We want to share this all with you so you can use your own cultural creativity and whatever piece of earth you inhabit to Make a Better World, right here.
-Right now.
+I wanted to share this all with you so you can use your own cultural creativity and whatever piece of earth you inhabit to make a better world.